-Applications that promote community stability through one of the following initiatives will be eligible for points.:
+Applications that promote community stability through one of the following initiatives will be eligible for points:

-- Preservation Initiative: Projects that involve the acquisition and/or rehabilitation of existing affordable housing or existing market rate housing that will become affordable, income restricted units.
-Eligibility for points under the preservation initiative requires the hard construction costs (exclusive of builder's overhead, profit, general requirements, and construction contingency) to be in excess of \$20,000 per unit. - Stabilization: Projects involving the creation of new housing on infill lots where a physical structure has been razed in the past five years or will be razed as part of the project scope infill new construction units must comprise at least 50% of the total units. - Blight Elimination: Projects rehabilitating vacant and abandoned properties.
-Requires at least 50% of the total units meeting this criterion as demonstrated by a statement from the local jurisdiction documenting the abandonment of the property. - Main Street Revitalization: Projects seeking to restore main street assets to the tax roll through façade and store front revitalization and include the creation of new housing units or the restoration of housing units that may be currently occupied or vacant and/or are currently repurposed for non-housing uses. - Promotion or Preservation of Homeownership: 100% of the AHP-assisted beneficiaries must be homebuyers or existing homeowners. - Investment Area: An area that has had recent and/or ongoing investments evidenced by a signed letter from the local unit of government within 60 days of the application due date that identifies, supports and outlines significant investments including the expected dollar amounts of those investments; and includes a detailed map of the proposed project in proximity to the proposed investment, documentation to evidence major investment, and a narrative description OR projects that are located within the boundary of a designated Opportunity Zone.
+• Preservation Initiative: Projects that involve the acquisition and/or rehabilitation of existing affordable housing or existing market rate housing that will become affordable, income restricted units.
+Eligibility for points under the preservation initiative requires the hard construction costs (exclusive of builder's overhead, profit, general requirements, and construction contingency) to be in excess of \$20,000 per unit.

+• Blight Elimination: Projects involving the creation of new housing on infill lots where a physical structure has been razed in the past five years or will be razed as part of the project scope - infill new construction units must comprise at least 50% of the total units.

+• Stabilization: Projects rehabilitating vacant and abandoned buildings into affordable housing.
+Requires at least 50% of the total units meeting this criterion as demonstrated by a statement from the local jurisdiction documenting the abandonment of the property.

+• Main Street Revitalization: Projects seeking to restore main street assets to the tax roll through façade and store front revitalization and include the creation of new housing units or the restoration of housing units that may be currently occupied or vacant and/or are currently repurposed for non-housing uses.

+• Promotion or Preservation of Homeownership: 100% of the AHP-assisted beneficiaries must be homebuyers or existing homeowners.

+• Investment Area: An area that has had recent and/or ongoing investments evidenced by a signed letter from the local unit of government within 60 days of the application due date that identifies, supports and outlines significant investments including the expected dollar amounts of those investments; and includes a detailed map of the proposed project in proximity to the proposed investments or projects that are located within the boundary of a designated Opportunity Zone.
-Refer to Attachment A for definitions.